RedisJSON/RedisJSON/docs/commands.md

 Sets the JSON value at `path` in `key`

-For new Redis keys the `path` must be the root.
-For existing keys, when the entire `path` exists, the value that it contains is replaced with the `json` value.
+For new Redis keys, the `path` must be the root.
+For existing keys, replaces the current value with the `json` value if the entire `path` exists.

-A key (with its respective value) is added to a JSON Object (in a Redis RedisJSON data type key) if and only if it is the last child in the `path`.
-The optional subcommands modify this behavior for both new Redis RedisJSON data type keys as well as the JSON Object keys in them:
+Adds a key (with its respective value) to a JSON Object (in a RedisJSON data type key) only if it is the last child in the `path`.
+The optional subcommands modify this behavior for both new RedisJSON data type keys as well as the JSON Object keys in them:

 *   `NX` - only set the key if it does not already exist
 *   `XX` - only set the key if it already exists

 #### Return value

-[Simple String][1] `OK` if executed correctly, or [Null Bulk][3] if the specified `NX` or `XX` conditions were not met.
+[Simple String][1] - `OK` if executed correctly, or [Null Bulk][3] if the specified `NX` or `XX` conditions were not met.

 ### JSON.GET